How to Use Resistance Bands

 The Benefits of Using Resistance Bands

-Unlike free weights, resistance bands force you to work hard during the eccentric portion of the movement (when the muscle lengthens), and not just concentric (when the muscle shortens), says Jeffers.
+Unlike free weights, resistance bands force you to work hard during the eccentric portion of the movement (when the muscle lengthens), and not just concentric (when the muscle shortens), says Yusuf Jeffers, C.S.C.S., certified trainer and head coach at Mile High Run Club NYC.
 Think about a biceps curl with a dumbbell: First, you contract the bicep muscle to lift the dumbbell up (the concentric motion).
 Then, when you release the dumbbell back to start (the eccentric motion), there's not a ton of caloric burn, says Folden.
 However, doing the movement with a resistance band changes that: "Add a resistance band and your muscle will be worked in both directions," she says.

 That means your muscles are working under tension for a longer period of time and moving through their full range of motion, explains Rita Matraia, certified restorative exercise specialist and owner of The Core Connection, a fitness studio in Massachusetts.
 The result: "It improves the overall function and strength of the muscle, which ultimately leads to increased metabolism and greater caloric burn," says Folden.
 (Related: A Resistance-Band Interval Workout to Speed Up Your Metabolism)